rtijohnb/pulse_wis/README.md

 ### To Replay Pulse Data on Domain 0 to WIS
 From the directory with the USER_REPLAY_SERVICE.xml file (e.g., ~/Github/pulse_wis):
- /Applications/rti_connext_dds-6.0.1/bin/rtireplayservice -cfgName PlayHeart -verbosity 3 -DRATE=1.0
+ /Applications/rti_connext_dds-6.0.1/bin/rtireplayservice -cfgName PlayHeart -verbosity 3 -DRATE=1.0 -domainIdBase 20

  Note: File ./USER_REPLAY_SERVICE.xml is pulled in by default

+NOTE:  Domain 20 is used between the "AWS Router Service" and WIS.
+Replay data was done on domain 0.
+To use replay data you need to set the Replay Service <domain_participant name="DefaultParticipant"> <domain_id>0 but add the parameter -domainIdBase 20 to the replay command line.
+To use actual data coming in on domain 20 you won't use replay service and therefore the above note does not apply